DimitrisChrysos/Data-Mining-Techniques/README.md

 cleaning, visualisation, recommendation systems, sentiment analysis, and word-embedding-based similarity metrics.

-The work is implemented in Python through Jupyter Notebooks (`project1.ipynb` & `project2.ipynb`) \
-Following the specifications described in the official project descriptions.
+The work is implemented in Python through Jupyter Notebooks, following the specifications described in the official project descriptions.

 ## 📁 Repository Structure
 ```